The Importance of Credit Cards

 Having good credit is important in a number of ways.
-You get the best credit interest rates by having a good credit rating and history.
-Hopefully, you never have to use those interest rates, but in an emergency, it can be vital to have credit available and at a low-interest rate.
-For larger purchases, such as a home or a car, you may require good credit to qualify (if you're unable to pay cash) and those lower interest rates can add up to quite a bit of saving.
+You get the best credit interest rates with a good credit rating and history.
+Hopefully, you never have to use those interest rates, but in an emergency, it can be vital to have credit available and at a low interest rate.
+For larger purchases, such as a home or a car, you may require good credit to qualify (if you're unable to pay cash), and those lower interest rates can add up to quite a bit of saving.
 Credit ratings and history are also being used to evaluate a person's trustworthiness and may be accessed when you apply for an apartment rental or even a job.

 What Does Good Credit Mean

 When we say someone has good credit, it means a combination of things.
-Typically it means they have open credit available, but not too much.
+Typically, it means they have open credit available, but not too much.
 They have a good and lengthy payment history.
 And it means they don't have inappropriate debt levels.
 If someone has never used credit, they don't have a track record for using it wisely.
-So it's important to use it when you don't need it, so you'll have a track record for when and if you do need it.
+So it's important to use it when you don't need it to have a track record for when and if it is ever needed.

 How To Use a Credit Card Wisely

-- Seek out a reputable credit card.
-Check interest rates as they can vary considerably depending on your history or lack of one.
+Seek out a reputable credit card.
+Check interest rates, as they vary considerably depending on your history or lack of one.
 Check online to see what the going rates are in your local area since they can vary by state.
 Check terms, fees (be sure you don't have to pay them!), and other variables before you make any commitments.
 Check rewards, incentives, bonuses, and other variables.
-If you qualify for a special card as a student, senior, or union member for example, check the advantages of using such a card.
+If you qualify for a special card as a student, senior, or union member, check the advantages of using such a card.

-- Limit yourself to no more than 2 cards per person.
+Limit yourself to no more than two cards per person.
 Spouses should have a card and establish their own credit history.
-Once you have established a credit history, and have proven that you can use a credit card responsibly, you may wish to open more accounts, but do so sparingly.
+Once you have established a credit history and have proven that you can use a credit card responsibly, you may wish to open more accounts, but do so sparingly.

-- Keep accurate records and receipts.
+Keep accurate records and receipts.
 You can track your spending with pen and paper, a spreadsheet, expense software, or an app.
 But you should know what you owe before the bill arrives (at all times, really) and be able to tell if there is an error on your statement.
-Check your bills each month to verify the accuracy of transactions as well as rewards, such as points or cash back.
+Check your monthly bills to verify the accuracy of transactions and rewards, such as points or cash back.